hansssxyz/Pupil_Matching_Algorithm/README.md

 The world of recommendation systems can be roughly divided into content-based recommendation and collaborative filtering.
 In content-based recommendation, if a user likes a particular item, similar items are recommended.
 By contrast, collaborative filtering is based on shared preferences among users.
 For example, if user A likes apples, bananas, and kiwi, and user B likes apples, bananas, and mango, it's likely that A and B share similar tastes.
 Therefore, A might enjoy mango, while B might like kiwi.

 This project delves into the realm of collaborative filtering, applying machine learning and optimization algorithms to demonstrate how Pupil's mobile app effectively matches each mentee with mentors.
-For those already familiar with collaborative filtering algorithms, feel free to jump ahead to the Getting Started section.
+If you are already familiar with collaborative filtering algorithms, feel free to jump the Getting Started section.

 # Getting Started